GoldenBitsSoftware/ZAUTH-RFC/ZEBRA-ZephyrBLEAuthentication_RFC_3-2020.md

 from the challenge nonces) would be use dot sign and/or  encrypt.
 Signing would be done using a HMAC of the message payload, encryption would be done using AES-128/256

+**Reconnecting:**
+ Similar to BLE link layer reconnecting after two devices are bonded, a similar mechanism is needed for an application layer reconnect after secure authentcation.
+Maybe ==> challege response with shared key?
+Conditions:
+ 1) If the MA (mobile app) doesn't have the key in memory it initiates a DTLS.
+ 2) If the MA does have a key, then a simple challenge-response with the device.
+Use the key as part of a hash with a random nonce and challenge.
+If either the MA or device fails the challenge-response, start a DTLS handshake.
+ 3) If the device reboots and does not have a key, the challenge-response will fail.
+Start DTLS.
+ 4) If the device detects a different MA is connecting, force a DTLS.
+This may happen anyway when the challenge-response fails.
+ 5) After two days (or some other time period), the MA or device (if the device can tell time) will force a new DTLS.

 ### Dependencies